 The Sioux Empire Football Officials Clinic started as a modest effort by a pair of experienced Sioux Falls football officials, Orrin Anderson and Jim Ricketts, Sr. to provide officials for a summer high school football team camp sponsored by Augustana College and Sioux Valley Hospital.

-Now in its eighth year, that modest effort has mushroomed into one of the best high school football officials’ clinics in the Midwest, if not the entire country.
+Now , that modest effort has mushroomed into one of the best high school football officials’ clinics in the Midwest, if not the entire country.
 Anderson and Ricketts approached area officials and the South Dakota High School Activities Association with the concept of running a multiple day summer clinic for officials where the officials could receive credit for their rules and mechanics meetings as well as their jamboree scrimmage.

 The following year, Madsen persuaded his St. Louis NFL officiating buddy Joe Larrew to attend.
 The format for the clinic was adjusted and the clinic was marketed regionally.
 More officials attended and the classroom activities were refined.
 By 2007 and 2008, the clinic had added NFL officials Mike Spanier of Sartel, MN and long time NFL Referee Bill Carollo of Shorewood, WI and the number of officials had swelled to nearly 100.